 On Rob Stewart’s final dives, he was filming for the sequel to his award-winning Sharkwater movie.
 The as-yet unfinished film, Sharkwater: Extinction, was close to being complete.
 Rob’s parents, Brian and Sandy Stewart, will ensure the film’s completion to honor their son’s tireless conservation work.

 Since its release in 2006, Sharkwater has received over 50 awards across the world.
-It earned Rob world-wide acclaim, both as a filmmaker and conservationist, and led more than 80 countries to enact shark-finning bans.
+It earned Rob world-wide acclaim, both as a filmmaker and conservationist.
+It also led more than 80 countries to enact shark-finning bans.
 Stopping the decimation of shark populations due to shark finning was a cause near and dear to Rob’s heart.

 The Stewart Family Statement